This year’s Game Awards will be “significantly shorter” – Gamereactor-breakinglatest.news-Breaking Latest News

-Even though people have generally been pretty happy with The Game Awards over the past few years, there’s been one recurring complaint; many feel it’s over-popular and dragged on for too long.
+Even though people have generally been pretty happy with The Game Awards over the past few years, there’s been one recurring complaint; many feel that it’s overly popular and dragging on for too long.

-So Geoff Keighley and his team decided to listen to this and do something about it.
-In a Twitter space audio stream, Keighley now explains that we should expect a shorter show this year:
+So Geoff Keighley and his team decided to listen to this and do something about it.exist Twitter space In the audio stream, Keighley now explains that we should expect a shorter show this year:

 “One of the things we’re trying to do this year is we’re trying to make the show a little bit shorter.
 I won’t say anything officially until we’re done rehearsing, but we think the show will be a lot shorter this year.